pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 If placing all the events in a single sequence is restrictive, then perhaps partitioning the application notifications may offer a scalable approach.
-For example, if each user has one partition, each notification sequence would contain all events from the aggregates pertaining to one user.
+For example, if each user's work is independent of the others', then each could have one partition, each notification sequence would contain all events from the aggregates pertaining to one user.
 So that the various sequences can be discovered, it would be useful to have a sequence in which the creation of each partition is recorded.
 The application could then be scaled by partition.
-(Please note, the library doesn't currently support partitioning the aggregates of an application.)

-If partitioning the aggregates of application is restrictive, then it would also be possible to have a notification sequence for each aggregate; in this case, the events would already have been placed in a sequence and so they could be presented directly as notifications.
+If partitioning the aggregates of application is restrictive, perhaps because each user's work is dependent on the others', then it might be possible to have a notification sequence for each aggregate; in this case, the events would already have been placed in a sequence and so they could be presented directly as notifications.
 But as aggregates come and go, the overhead of keeping track of the notification sequences may become restrictive.
-(Please note, the library doesn't currently support notifications for individual aggregates.)

-An alternative to sequencing events individually would be to sequence the lists of events published when saving the pending events of an aggregate (see ``AggregateRoot``), so that in cases where it is feasible to place all the commands in a sequence, it would also be feasible to place the resulting lists of events in a sequence, assuming the number of such lists is less than or equal to the number of commands.
-Sequencing the lists would allow these little units of coherence to be propagated, which may be useful in some cases.
-(Please note, the library doesn't currently support notifications for lists of events.)
+Another possibility would be to sequence the lists of events published when saving the pending events of an aggregate (see ``AggregateRoot``), so that in cases where it is feasible to place all the commands in a sequence, it would also be feasible to place the resulting lists of events for each command in a sequence.
+Sequencing the lists would allow these little units of coherence to be propagated atomically, which may be useful in some cases.
+(Please note, the library doesn't currently support atomic notification of collections of events, instead each event is notified individually.)

 Before continuing with code examples below, we need to setup an event store.